 “I was diagnosed with postnatal depression and post traumatic stress disorder after becoming seriously ill with sepsis & pneumonia a few weeks after the birth of my baby girl.
 I was struggling to cope, to look after my older children, couldn’t sleep without having nightmares, and fell into a really dark place.
 On the days I managed to drag myself out of bed I found myself pretending I was getting out and about when my older kids were at nursery/partner at work, and would change the position of the pram then throw some clothes on before they came home to make it look as though we had been out.
 I was desperate to feel able to cope with all 3 kids on my own and yet the thought made me feel sick, as though it wasn’t possible.
 I visited Tricia for Rewind therapy and I can honestly say it has turned everything around for me.
 After a couple of sessions and some more reflection on things I hadn’t been able to properly process before I am back to enjoying looking after my children and having confidence in myself a mother.
 I go out because I want to, not because I have to.
 There’s rarely a day in the week that I’m not meeting someone for coffee/lunch or going to a baby group.
 I have known Tricia and admired her work for some time, I probably wouldn’t have considered Rewind therapy if it wasn’t her I had heard about it from, but I would absolutely recommend this to anyone who is experiencing any form of trauma.
 It’s hard to explain exactly what it’s like but Tricia is clearly a natural with it, as I got so relaxed and into the “zone” I fell asleep during my first session.
 I am so very thankful for my opportunity to receive this help and get my life back on track.”
 Laura, Edinburgh

-Sessions will take place in my home in Edinburgh or via Skype.
+Sessions will take place via zoom.

 When should I start: